Laizra/Weather_prediction/README.md

 ## Description

-This project uses statistical analysis and Machine Learning to predict the next day's high and low temperatures based on weather data from May 1, 2023, to July 7, 2024.
+This project uses statistical analysis and machine learning to predict the high and low temperatures based on weather data from May 1, 2023, to July 7, 2024.

 The main features of the project include: